Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-aJZ3jTvUHHQ.md

 # [February 2nd, 2021 Livestream](../2021-02-02.md)
 ## Q&A: Is Creative Mode coming?
 https://www.youtube.com/watch?v=aJZ3jTvUHHQ
-This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Creative Mode?](./yt-vUd-XU0sTXo.md) [https://www.youtube.com/watch?v=vUd-XU0sTXo](https://www.youtube.com/watch?v=vUd-XU0sTXo)
+This question was possibly duplicated with a more recent answer: [August 10th, 2021 Livestream Q&A: Is there going to be a sandbox mode in Satisfactory?](./yt-xH1ucvjBDdA.md) [https://www.youtube.com/watch?v=xH1ucvjBDdA](https://www.youtube.com/watch?v=xH1ucvjBDdA)

 ### Topics